jietingtinachen/coderbabez-wk7-js-3/README.md

 Variables store data.
 They have a name you use to refer to the data.

 We use the word `var` to declare the variable.
-We use the `=` to assign a value to the variable.
+We use the `=` to define the value of the variable.
+Defining a value with the `=` is also called assigning a value.
 ```
 var x = 1;
 var y = 2;